 “No actual fighting, not before a job.
 We can whap the heavy bags, do slow motion attack.”

 Katya, “After, show her about packing guns, we will leave for airport at eight thirty, flight is nine.”

 Mani, “Eight thirty?
 What about all the security lines?”

 Ellen, “We fly from Lakefront, private plane, no lines.
-We have to take guns, a real pain on commercial flights, has to be in checked luggage, have to hope some TSA drone doesn’t spot check and find them.
+We have to take guns, a real pain on commercial flights, has to be in checked luggage, have to declare them, have to hope some TSA drone doesn’t spot check and find them.
 Or the luggage gets rerouted or lost.”

 Mani, “A private plane, wow, like a jet?”